Main Project

 Time: 2012

-The third dimensions had some complexity implications that made me try to reduce it by switching to 2D and Roguelikes.
+The third dimension had some complexity implications that made me try to reduce it by switching to 2D and Roguelikes.
 However, the desire to create a game that takes place in the present age made me want to add cars and I was not able to create a mechanic that would feel right.

 Minecraft Clone